0xmid00/infosec/generic-methodologies-and-resources/CPTS/8-Password Attacks/Windows Lateral Movement.md

 [+] #Note: At the time of writing, using Mimikatz version 2.2.0 20220919, if we run "sekurlsa::ekeys" it presents all hashes as des_cbc_md4 on some Windows 10 versions.
 Exported tickets (sekurlsa::tickets /export) do not work correctly due to the wrong encryption.
 It is possible to use these hashes to generate new tickets or use Rubeus to export tickets in base64 format.

 ## Rubeus - Export Tickets
-Rubeus.exe dump /nowrap # base64 format.
+Rubeus.exe dump /nowrap # base64 format. (no admin priv needs)

 ---------------------------------------------------------------------------
 # Pass the Key or OverPass the Hash